Lucy Wallace Porter: Education

 She studied art history, music, and the sciences at Miss Porter's Young Ladies' School in Farmington, Connecticut.
 She then enrolled in Yale's School of Music within one of the first classes to admit women in 1895–1896.

 Early career

-After leaving school, Wallace Porter went through two years (1897–1899) of specialised study at the Chicago Kindergarten College, an industry that was then considered to be very modern and progressive in America.
+After leaving school, Porter went through two years (1897–1899) of specialised study at the Chicago Kindergarten College, an industry that was then considered to be very modern and progressive in America.
 After beginning her career in New York City schools, in 1906 she resumed her studies in Columbia's Teachers College which was then 'one of America's most forward-looking institutions of its type'.
 During these years, she specialised in art, history, and literature.